wgy1027/postFireSeverityAssessment/english/Young-Sheldon-S01E01.md

 It's gonna be awful for you.

-Tell her to shut up.
+MISSY: Tell her to shut up.

-She's not wrong.
+GEOGIE: She's not wrong.

 (TV plays quietly)

 - It's got to be here.
-- SHELDON: It's not.
+-YOUNG SHELDON: It's not.

 - It's not!
 Shelly, stay calm.
 We'll find it.